 - Spatula—this silicone spatula is heat resistant up to 600° F and is ideal for nonstick surfaces.

-- Serrated knife—for slicing through stuffed crescent log cleanly.
+- Serrated knife—for slicing through the stuffed crescent log cleanly.

 - Small mixing bowl—this 1-quart glass mixing bowl is freezer, dishwasher, and oven-safe.